colindembovsky/pipelines-as-code/readme.md

 You can find a full list of predefined variables [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).

 ### Pipeline Variables
-Pipeline variables are specified in Azure DevOps in the pipeline UI when you create a pipeline from the YML file.
+Pipeline variables are specified in Azure DevOps in the pipeline UI when you create a pipeline from the YAML file.
 These allow you to abstract the variables out of the file.
 You can specify defaults and/or mark the variables as "secrets" (we’ll cover secrets a bit later).
 This is useful if you plan on triggering the pipeline manually and want to set the value of a variable at queue time.

-> **Note**: if you specify a variable in the YML variables section, you cannot create a pipeline variable with the same name.
+> **Note**: if you specify a variable in the YAML variables section, you cannot create a pipeline variable with the same name.
 If you plan on using pipeline variables, you must **not** specify them in the "variables" section.

 When should you use pipeline variables?
 These are useful if you plan on triggering the pipeline manually and want to set the value of a variable at queue time.
 Imagine you sometimes want to build in `DEBUG` and other times in `RELEASE`: you could specify `buildConfiguration` as a pipeline variable when you create the pipeline, giving it a default value of `debug`: